Infection Control Annual Statement 2021-2022

 - Reviews and updates of polices, procedures and guidelines

 - Specific measures this year taken re the Covid-19 pandemic

-Two members of staff lead in infection control:
+One member of staff leads in infection control:

 - Dr Aysha Butt – Partner